-Positive Initial Safety, Tolerability, PK, and Preliminary Efficacy Data announced from Ph 1 Clinical Trial of PAS-004 in Advanced Cancer
+Positive Initial Safety, Tolerability, PK, and Preliminary Efficacy Data announced from Ph 1 Trial of PAS-004 in Advanced Cancer

 “We are very pleased to share the PK, safety, and preliminary efficacy data from the 2 mg and 4 mg cohorts in our first-in-human Phase 1 clinical trial of PAS-004.
 We believe these data demonstrate a PK and safety profile that differentiates PAS-004 as a next-generation MEK inhibitor.
 We have already achieved significant PAS-004 exposures with a favorable safety profile and have not seen adverse side effects such as rash or GI toxicity, which are typical for MEK inhibitors even at low doses.
 The long half-life at approximately 70 hours, and the ability to achieve a flat PK curve at steady-state, aim to provide a constant target inhibition while avoiding peak plasma toxicities, which is a unique PK profile among MEK inhibitors used for the treatment of Neurofibromatosis type 1 (NF1),” stated Dr. Tiago Reis Marques, Chief Executive Officer of Pasithea.